scrapy/scrapy/docs/topics/downloader-middleware.rst

     .. method:: store_response(spider, request, response)

-      Stores the given response in the cache.
+      Store the given response in the cache.

       :param spider: the spider for which the response is intended
       :type spider: :class:`~scrapy.spiders.Spider` object